TissueMAPS/TissueMAPS/README.md

 Documentation will ultimately be available on [readthedocs.org](https://readthedocs.org/).
 For now, you'll have to build the documentation yourself:

-Update the documentation upon changes in the source code

-    $ sphinx-apidoc -o ./docs ./tmlib

 and build the documentation website

     $ cd docs